Food Distributions

 The Living Well Mission-121 E. Elm Street Penn Yan, NY 14527, 315-536-0838

-• We attempt to connect people to resources so even if we do not have the funding we try to connect them to agencies who can assist.
+- We attempt to connect people to resources, so even if we do not have the funding, we try to connect them to agencies that can assist.

-• We also offer Grab and Go lunches on Monday, Wednesday and Fridays at 11:30am
+- We also offer Grab and Go lunches on Monday, Wednesday, and Friday at 11:30 am

 Food Pantries (Ontario County)